sbelakho2/apex-mediation-platform/docs/Customer-Facing/SDKs/ANDROID_QUICKSTART.md

     com.rivalapexmediation.sdk.BelInterstitial.show(this)
 }

-Ads loaded through the runtime adapter bridge carry opaque handles. `BelInterstitial.show()` first asks `MediationSDK.renderAd(...)` to forward the handle back to the adapter runtime; if the ad originated from S2S it gracefully falls back to the placeholder renderer.
+Ads loaded through the runtime adapter bridge carry opaque handles. `BelInterstitial.show()` asks `MediationSDK.renderAd(...)` to forward the handle back to the adapter runtime or render the supplied creative when needed.
 ```

 ## 6) Error taxonomy